SunBlast2255/NoteArchive_extension/README.md

 - Edit
 - Delete

-If you click on the view button, it will open the note view window where you can view the whole text.
-If you click on the edit button, the editor opens where you can edit the text.
-To delete a note, click the delete button.
+Click the pencil icon next to the note you want to edit.
+This will open the same text editor that you have already seen when creating a new note.
+Edit the note and click save.

+To close the editor without saving, click on the cross in the upper left corner.

+# Note view mode

+Click the magnifying glass icon on the note you want to view.
+This will open a view where editing is not possible.
+All you can do is copy the whole note or just the highlighted one.

+To copy the whole note, click the copy all button on the top panel or in the context menu (see working with the context menu).
+To copy a selected area, select what you are interested in and click the copy selected button on the top panel or in the context menu.
+You can also use Ctrl + C

+To close the view of the note, click on the cross in the upper left corner.

 # Working with the context menu

+The contex menu of the view and edit modes have different functionality.

+## Context menu in editor

 In edit mode, you can open the context menu by right-clicking anywhere in the input field.
 It has several functions: